- Deadline

 3. Proposal for declaration of AI usage in assignments

-If you have the chance and wish to utilise generative artificial intelligence (AI) within your assignment, it is absolutely essential to declare its usage clearly.
-Please follow the guidelines on how to appropriately disclose the use of AI in your work.
-These guidelines are put in place to ensure academic honesty and the transparency of your research process.
+If you have the opportunity and wish to utilise generative artificial intelligence (AI) within your assignment, it is absolutely essential to declare its usage clearly.
+Please adhere to the guidelines on how to appropriately disclose the use of AI in your work.
+These guidelines are established to ensure academic honesty and the transparency of your research process.

 4. Preparation for the master's exam